jdevfullstack-tutorials/frontend-backend-fullstack/README.md

 ## So The Next Time ...
-So the next time you encounter these terms you would not be in awe just like when you don't have the idea yet.
-They are just programmers (with, of course, different focus) in the end.
+So the next time you encounter these terms you will not be shocked just like when you don't have the full understanding yet.
+Again, they are just programmers
+(with, of course, different focus) in the end.